Lupus590/CARPG_-_An_RPG_Engine/en/notes/Stats.md

 creature\/race creator [http:\/\/www.springhole.net\/writing\/fantasy-and-science-fiction-creature-development-questions.htm](http://www.springhole.net/writing/fantasy-and-science-fiction-creature-development-questions.htm)

+* All of these for body and mind
+* Strength
+* Speed
+* Endurance
+* Precision
+* everything else is is a skill which uses a cobination of the above

 * skill = the ability to do something well
 * talent = natural aptitude
 * trait = distinguishing quality\/characteristic